 The Bachelor of Music in Music Education degree is offered upon completion of the University baccalaureate and major requirements.
-The major requirements include completing a basic core of 30 credits of music and specific degree requirements of an additional 53 credits for Music Education.
-Total credits: 83.
+The major requirements include completing a basic core of 30 credits of music and specific degree requirements of an additional 51 to 53 credits for Music Education.
+Total credits: 81 to 83.

 Students interested in pursuing this degree must demonstrate a high level of performance potential and commitment to music education as a profession.

 The Conservatory provides opportunities for experience in several types of vocal and instrumental ensembles, including the Biola Chorale, Symphony Orchestra, Symphonic Winds, Jazz Ensemble, Women's Chorus, Men's Chorus, Vocal Jazz Ensemble and Chamber Music Ensembles.
 All are open to non-music majors as well as music majors by audition.

 The Conservatory concert series features outstanding guest artists and student ensembles.

 Masterclasses and Artist-in-Residence Program

 Opportunities for participating in masterclasses with guest artists are available annually.
 Of special note is the ongoing series of masterclasses and recitals by world-renowned artists, including Menahem Pressler, pianist, Artist-in-Residence.

 The Southern California area provides exceptional opportunities for hearing the world's leading artists, as well as outstanding college and church music performances.